adamcrampton/support-mailer/README.md

 * Form heading
 * Form title
 * Intro text on form page
-* Storing support provider name and email addresses (with a default setting)
+* Support provider list (name and email) with default setting
 * Option to show one or multiple providers
 * Staff list
 * Option to display staff list dropdown or regular input fields (in case you don't want to maintain a staff list)
 * Issue type list
-* User management with access control
+* User management

+Other features:
+* Access control - Admin/Editor/Viewer
+* Log viewer (all tickets are written to the log)

 On submitting, an email will be sent to the support provider with:
 * Intro text